CCemw/uav-uq-flight-dynamics-markov-reachability/05_mission_dtmc/README.md

 };
 ```

 Each row is one phase: name, nominal airspeed (m/s), altitude (m), duration (s).
 Add rows, remove rows, or edit values freely.
-The "Cruise" phase (second row) receives a special substitution: its airspeed is overridden by the cruise speed being analysed, so the user can sweep over cruise speeds without editing the profile.
+The "Cruise" phase (second row) receives a special substitution: its airspeed is overridden by the cruise speed being analysed, so the user can vary cruise speeds without editing the profile.

 ### Contingency routing parameters